DennisSuitters/LibreCMS/README.md

 * Windows 7 + WAMP + PHP 5.5 + MySQL

 ### Setup:
 LibreCMS uses PHP's PDO for Database integration.
 So all you need to do, is use a Database Engine that's compatible with PDO.
-Then import the "libre.sql" file found in the "includes/" folder, then edit the "config.ini" file in the "includes/" folder.
+Then import the "libre.sql" file found in the "core/" folder, then edit the "config.ini" file in the "core/" folder.
 Remember to set the appropriate file and folder permissions for security purposes, and make sure "media" uses 0755 so files can be uploaded when editing or creating content.

+### LEGAL:
+By downloading LibreCMS you hereby agree not to hold Studio Junkyard liable for any damages that your usage of LibreCMS may cause to your system, or persons.
+LibreCMS is Licensed under GPLv3.
+We request that if you modify, and hopefully enhance LibreCMS, that you take part in maintaining, and contributing to it's code base here at GitHub.

 ### NOTE:
-* This is currently a work in progress, and being converted to an MVC System.
-If you download and use LibreCMS in a Production Environment, you do so at your own risk.
-* We openly welcome help with MVC Conversion, and bug squashing.
+* We are currently overhauling parts of the Administration Area, and will soon be making changes to the Layout (Front End) area.